mgerrard/llama/README.md

 ## Misc

-Two technical notes that relevant at a high level:
+Two technical notes that are relevant at a high level:
 (1) we use the `language-c` Haskell library to get ahold of the abstract syntax tree of the input C program--the API for the AST can be found